andrei-sa/shepherd/README.md

 4. **Context Tracking**: Maintains conversation context and tracks reported violations
 5. **Async Processing**: Processes multiple projects concurrently with non-blocking analysis
 6. **Smart Alerting**: Avoids duplicate alerts for violations still within context window
+7. **Automatic Feedback**: By default, suggestions are automatically injected into Claude Code conversations via hooks for immediate guidance

+## Operating Modes

+### Default Mode (Full Integration)
+- **Hook Installation**: Automatically installs UserPromptSubmit hooks in monitored projects
+- **Real-time Injection**: Suggestions are injected directly into Claude Code prompts for immediate guidance
+- **Suggestion Storage**: Creates `.shepherd/suggestions/<project-id>.md` files for hook consumption
+- **How it works**: When violations are detected, shepherd writes suggestions to project-specific files.
+Claude Code's UserPromptSubmit hook reads these files and automatically prepends suggestions to user prompts before Claude processes them.
+The suggestion files are deleted after reading to prevent duplication.
+- **Best for**: Active development with immediate feedback and guidance

+### Detection-Only Mode (`--detect-only`)
+- **No Hook Installation**: Skips installing Claude Code hooks
+- **No File Creation**: Suggestions are only displayed in terminal, not stored for injection
+- **Pure Monitoring**: Only detects and reports violations without automated intervention
+- **Best for**: Code reviews, auditing, or environments where hook installation isn't desired

 ## Alert Output Format